Lexa-B/Ayaka_MS_LLM-Host/readme.md

 # To add a new model:
 1. Add a new handler file in the LLM/ directory
+2. Add the model to the LLM/ directory with the standard Huggingface {vendor}/{model}/* format (currently only Transformers-type models are supported)

 # Layout
 * LLM-Host.py - The FastAPI app